International Graduate Admission

 Immigration regulations prohibit most international students and families from working in the United States except as part of a program-related internship.
 These usually do not provide financial remuneration.
 While some limited work opportunities are available on campus from time to time, they cannot be counted on as part of your resources at this point in time.
 Under no circumstances are family members allowed to work while in the United States..

 When all your application data is prepared, be sure all your documents are mailed in one package to the following address:

 Office of International Admissions

 Newberg, OR 97132, USA

-Regarding tuition and costs, please visit Student Financial Services website or contact us at the numbers below.
+Regarding tuition and costs, please visit our Student Accounts website or contact us at the numbers below.